azubieta/appimages.scraper/README.md

 **Multiple applications release in a single page ?**

 No problem use the match field.
-It expects to be a python regex that will be use to match the right AppImage download links for the app you are scraping.
+It expects to be a python regex that will be used to match the right AppImage download links for the app you are scraping.

 ```
 {
-  "id" : "org.appimagekit",
   "urls" : ["https://github.com/AppImage/AppImageKit/releases"],
   "match" : ".*\/appimagetool.*",
   "presets": {
-        "id" : "org.appimage.appimaged",
+    "id" : "org.appimagekit.appimaged",
     "description" : {"null": "Daemon to monitor AppImage files in the user home dir."}
   }
 }
 ```